CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_info.html.markdown

 ---
+subcategory: "workflow"
 layout: "intersight"
 page_title: "Intersight: intersight_workflow_workflow_info"
-sidebar_current: "docs-intersight-resource-workflow-workflow-info"
 description: |-
   Contains information for a workflow execution which is a runtime instance of workflow.
 ---

-# Resource: intersight_workflow._workflow_info
+# Resource: intersight_workflow_workflow_info
 Contains information for a workflow execution which is a runtime instance of workflow.
 ## Argument Reference
 The following arguments are supported: